justEstif/project-wheres-waldo/README.md

 # Project: Where's Waldo (A Photo Tagging App)

 - A project made using the Firebase back-end.
-- The assignment could be found in the [[https://www.theodinproject.com/lessons/node-path-javascript-where-s-waldo-a-photo-tagging-app][JavaScript and the Back-end]] section of [[https://www.theodinproject.com/][The Odin Project]].
+- The assignment could be found in the [JavaScript and the Back-end](https://www.theodinproject.com/lessons/node-path-javascript-where-s-waldo-a-photo-tagging-app) section of [The Odin Project](https://www.theodinproject.com/)

 ## Demo
 ## Features